 - b.
 Upon request of a candidate, the county elections official shall provide the candidate with a Declaration of Candidacy.
-The county elections official shall not require a candidate to sign, file, or sign and file a Declaration of Candidacy as a condition of receiving nomination papers. § 8020(d) - c.
+The county elections official shall not require a candidate to sign, file, or sign and file a Declaration of Candidacy as a condition of receiving nomination papers. - c.
 The county elections official shall require all candidates filing a Declaration of Candidacy to execute the declaration in his or her office unless the candidate, in a written statement signed and dated by the candidate, designates a third party to obtain the declaration form from the county elections official and deliver it to the candidate.
-The written statement shall state that the candidate is aware that the Declaration of Candidacy must be properly executed and delivered not later than February 8, 2018, to the office of the county elections official from whom it was obtained.
-Any person may return the completed Declaration of Candidacy.
+The written statement shall state that the candidate is aware that the Declaration of Candidacy must be properly executed and delivered not later than January 31, 2019, to the office of the county elections official from whom it was obtained.
+Any person may return the completed Declaration of Candidacy if the Declaration of Candidacy has been notarized by a California notary public.

-F. FOR WRITE-IN CANDIDATES ONLY AND ONLY FOR THE SPECIAL PRIMARY ELECTION

-1. Filing Fees
+- F. FOR WRITE-IN CANDIDATES ONLY AND ONLY FOR THE SPECIAL PRIMARY ELECTION4 - 1.
+Filing Fees a.
+Gather between 40 and 60 signatures for filing the nomination papers.

-Write-in candidates are not required to pay filing fees.
+Write-in candidates are not required to pay filing fees. § 8604